elib00/ImageProcessingActivity/README.md

-Subtraction and the Convolution Matrix are in the DIP menu
+Subtraction and the Convolution Matrix Processes are in the DIP menu